Businesses are working hard to develop leadership skills in students. Gauri Rane and Karishma Venkiteswaran explore the new trend.

 Are appraisals only about salary?
 What other benefits/perks help win over employee confidence?

-No, appraisals are not only about salaries.
+not only about salaries.
 Share in profits , share in ownership , long term loyalty bonuses , value additions on health , education of self and family, spiritual alignment are the other important factors which can help the organisations win over employee confidence.